Creating a Beeswarm chart with Svelte and D3

 <div class="flex justify-center">

-<button class="variant-filled btn mt-4" on:click={switchCharts}>
+<button class="variant-filled btn mt-4" onclick={switchCharts}>

 </button>